-Our scheme can be summarized as the following three stages: (1) Preprocess stage: Before outsoucing the file to the server, the client will preprocess the file and generate metadata.
-Then the client will outsource the file to the server and only keep the meta data.
-(2) Verification stage: The client will periodically check the integrity of its data.
-It will query the server randomly and ask the server to provide a proof.
-By verifying the proof with meta data, the client can detect the file corruption with high probability.
-(3) Update stage: The client will send the server a request to update the file.
-After each update, the server will prove to the client that the update is correctly executed.
+Our scheme can be summarized as the following three stages: (1) Preprocess stage: Before outsoucing the file to the server, the client will first encode the file with an erasure code and divide the encoded file into blocks.
+Then it constructs an authenticated data structure and generate the meta data.
+Next it will only keep the meta data and outsource others to the server.
+(2) Verification stage: After oursourcing the file to the server, the client will periodically check the integrity of its data.
+It queries the server with a subset of the data blocks and requires the server to provide a proof.
+By verifying the proof with the meta data, the client can detect the file corruption with high probability.
+(3) Update stage: The client will send the server will prove to the client that the update operation is correctly executed.